This article was updated on 04 March 2019 to incorporate announcements made at Budget 2019.

 Introduced in 2012, CHAS subsidises lower and middle income Singaporeans’ when they visit participating general practitioners (GPs), private dentists and Specialist Outpatient Clinics (SOCs) at public hospitals.
 This was meant to help Singaporeans manage the cost of outpatient medical expenses and reduce the load on public hospitals and polyclinics.

-Later in 2014, enhanced benefits were provided to all members of the Pioneer Generation using the CHAS framework.
+In 2014, enhanced benefits were provided to all members of the Pioneer Generation using the CHAS framework.

 Eligibility For CHAS